ljw1004/vbspec/vb/source-files-and-namespaces.md

 The identifier of an import alias must be unique within the declaration space of the global namespace (not just the global namespace declaration in the source file in which the import alias is defined), even though it does not declare a name in the global namespace's declaration space.

-> __Annotation__
-> Declarations in a module do not introduce names into the containing declaration space.
+__Note.__ Declarations in a module do not introduce names into the containing declaration space.
 Thus, it is valid for a declaration in a module to have the same name as an import alias, even though the declaration's name will be accessible in the containing declaration space.

 ```vb
 ' Error: Alias A conflicts with typename A